MattInglisWhalen/MIW_AutoFit/README.md

 in the model $y=A\cos(Bx+C/x)$, $A$ should scale like $[Y]$, and $B$ should scale like $1/[X]$, and C should scale like $[X]$.

 But it's not as simple as taking the mean of x- and y-values.
-Sometimes the *extent* of x- and y-values is more important than their mean, so the difference between the maximum and minimum values is used instead.
+Sometimes the *extent* of x- and y-values is more important than their mean, so the difference between the maximum and minimum values is used instead as the canonical value for $[X]$.
 And for oscillatory behaviour, it's the fundamental period of the oscillations that's more useful as a canonical length measurement.
 MIW's AutoFit can detect these scenarios, and intelligently implements different behaviours depending on the form of the model.